 - (i) When rolls are in continuous rotation, the tips of the symbols are to be linked by a small line. - (ii) In un-linked rolls performed in the same direction, no line links the symbols but the tips must be drawn pointing in the same direction. - (iii) In opposite rolls the tips of the symbols must be drawn pointing in opposite directions. - c) Un-linked rolls in the same direction must be of different types.
 The two types of rolls are defined as follows: - (i) Aileron rolls (slow rolls and hesitation rolls). - (ii) Flick rolls (positive and negative). - 1.2.3.6.
-Versatility.
-In order to achieve versatility in the design of Programme 1, it is a mandatory requirement that competitors shall include the following:
+Versatility In order to achieve versatility in the design of Programme 1, it is a mandatory requirement that competitors shall include the following:

-At least one figure from Family 2.3 to 2.20
+A minimum of 1 figure from Family 2.5 to 2.15 and 2.17 to 2.20